JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Slider/index.md

 ```

 ## Slider with Dynamic Footer
 This type of slider will have a different footer message displayed for each  position of the slider.
 The footer is an optional paramater.
 The footer message displayed will be based off of the sliders current position.
-The footer array should be the same length as  `numTicks` as each footer should correspond to a tick, or no footer if nil.
+The footer array should be the same length as numTicks because each footer must correspond to a tick value.
+Or, you can pass nil to have no footer at all.

 ### Slider UI